learn-co-students/javascript-logging-lab-bootcamp-prep-000/README.md

 Welcome to your first JavaScript lab!
 You'll notice a few new things in this lesson that we haven't encountered before.
 Don't worry, we'll walk you through them.

+### Why test?

+In science, when we want to run an experiment, we need to develop a hypothesis and we need to test it.
+So if we want to experiment with whether adding salt to ice water makes it hotter or colder, we need to design an experiment that controls for all of the other variables: we need to _isolate_ our experiment from parts of its environment that aren't relevant to what we hope to test.

+In programming, tests pick up on the discipline's computer science background.
+We run tests to verify that our programs behave the way we think they do.
+Tests help us identify bugs, and they give us a sense of the health of our applications.

+On Learn, we use tests as teaching tools.
+Just like in a normal coding environment, we use tests to describe the program's behavior.
+Unlike in a normal coding environment, you, not we, are in charge of getting the tests to pass — that is, making the app behave like we expect it to.

 ### Structure

 The structure of this lab — where its files and folders are located — looks roughly like the following: